 25. Within the FERC process, it was determined that TLCC needed to conduct 24 studies to "assess the existing condition of resources that could potentially be affected by the project."
 (Exhibit A9, page ES-1) TLCC hired various consultants to complete the studies, which cost TLCC over \$2 million to complete.
-(Testimony of Nick Josten and Clair Bosen) The following studies were completed:
+(Testimony of Nick Josten and Clair Bosen) The following studies were conducted and submitted to FERC as part of the DLA:

+Study Exhibit

+No. No. Title or Subject Author

+1 and 2 A12 Fisheries Habitat and Aquatic Ecology INSE/Hardy

+3 A13 Bear River Bedload INSE/Hardy

+4 A14 Mink Creek INSE/Hardy

+5 A15 Oneida Narrows Project Water Quality Stevens/Milleson

+Report

+6 A16 Bear River Narrows Visual Resources Ecosystem Sciences

+Study

+7 A17 Recreation Use and Preference Study Institute for Outdoor

+Recreation and

+Tourism

-Study No. Exhibit No. Title or Subject Author 1 and 2 A12 Fisheries Habitat and Aquatic Ecology INSE/Hardy 3 A13 Bear River Bedload INSE/Hardy 4 A14 Mink Creek INSE/Hardy 5 A15 Oneida Narrows Project Water Quality Report Stevens/Milleson 6 A16 Bear River Narrows Visual Resources Study Ecosystem Sciences 7 A17 Recreation Use and Preference Study Institute for Outdoor Recreation and Tourism 8 A18 Socio-Economic Studies for the Bear River Krannich et al. Narrows Hydroelectric Project 9 A19 Cultural Resources S.J.
-Miller 10 A20 Land Cover Study Report Ecosystem Sciences 10-3 thru A21 thru Use and habitat assessment studies for various Ecosystem Sciences 10-10B A29 animal species - 10-11 A30 Special Status Plant and Noxious Weed Ecosystem Sciences Survey Report - 10-12 A31 Report on Bear River Flow Synthesis GeoSense 10-13 A32 Reservoir Capacity and Evaporative Loss Schiess & Associates 10-14 A33 Fish Entrainment / Turbine-Induced Mortality GeoSense 10-17 A34 Tailwater Elevation Study Schiess & Associates 10-18 A35 Access Road Feasibility Study Schiess & Associates reports for studies 1-5 were completed prior to the hearing and were included in the administrative record.
-(Exhibits A12-A15)
+8 A18 Socio-Economic Studies for the Bear Krannich et al. River Narrows Hydroelectric Project 9 A19 Cultural Resources S.J.
+Miller 10 A20 Land Cover Study Report Ecosystem Sciences 10-3 thru A21 thru Use and habitat assessment studies for Ecosystem Sciences 10-10B A29 various animal species 10-11 A30 Special Status Plant and Noxious Weed Ecosystem Sciences Survey Report 10-12 A31 Report on Bear River Flow Synthesis GeoSense 10-13 A32 Reservoir Capacity and Evaporative Schiess & Associates Loss 10-14 A33 Fish Entrainment / Turbine-Induced GeoSense Mortality 10-17 A34 Tailwater Elevation Study Schiess & Associates 10-18 A35 Access Road Feasibility Study Schiess & Associates

 26. TLCC filed its DLA with FERC in September 2011.
 (Exhibit A9) At that time, draft final reports for studies 1-5 had been completed and were awaiting comments from the FERC protestants.
 (Id. at page ES-1) Final reports had been prepared for studies 6 thru 10-18.
 (Id.)
-Final
+Final reports for studies 1-5 were completed prior to the hearing and were included in the administrative record.
+(Exhibits A12-A15)